Arjun-G-Ravi/Non-AI-Notes/08_nvim/1_vim.md

     5. 0: Move to begining character
     6. #: Move to last place (skip)
     7. f +`<char>`: (find) Move to the next `<char>` that appears in the line (F for backward motion)
+       - After that you can use `,` and `;` to move forward and backward.
     8. t + `<char>`: (to) Move to one `<char>` before that appears in the line(T for backward motion)
+        - You can do like dt), to delete something till end of a bracket

 ### Vertical Motions